Gafar-olajide/-Block-Production-Sales-Analysis/README.md

-# 📊  Block Production & Sales Performance Analysis (2021–2025)
+# 📊  Block Production & Sales Performance Analysis

 ## 🔍 Project Overview:
-This project presents a comprehensive data analysis of a block manufacturing business, focusing on production efficiency, sales performance, cost structure, and profitability.
+This project presents a comprehensive data analysis of a block manufacturing business (2021–2025), focusing on production efficiency, sales performance, cost structure, and profitability.

 The analysis combines: